-Committees: Human Resources and Compensation Committee (Chair)

-Corporate Governance and Nominating Committee
+Committees: Human Resources and Compensation Committee (Chair) Corporate Governance and Nominating Committee

-Ms. Obourn has been President of Isoflux Incorporated (coating technologies) since August 2010.
-She was previously Chief Executive Officer and President of ActivEase Healthcare, Inc. (women's health care products) from February 2006 to August 2010.
-She is also Chair of the Board of Directors of ESL Federal Credit Union, a member of ESL Federal Credit Union's Human Resources and Compensation Committee, and a member of the Dean's Forum of Business Advisors at University of Rochester-Simon Graduate School of Business Administration.
+Ms. Obourn has been Chairman of Isoflux Incorporated (coating technologies) since April 2012.
+She was previously Chief Executive Officer and President of Isoflux Incorporated from August 2010 to April 2012; and Chief Executive Officer and President of ActivEase Healthcare, Inc. (women's health care products) from February 2006 to August 2010.
+She is also Chairman of the Board of Directors of ESL Federal Credit Union.